jeanslack/Videomass/donation.md

 ## Donation

-If you like Videomass2 and you want to support its development, consider making a donation.
+If you like Videomass and you want to support its development, consider making a donation.
 This will encourage development: